ForEvolve/forevolve.github.io/_drafts/en/2021-03-21-learn-coding-with-dot-net-core-part-6.md

 Console.WriteLine(concatenatedString);
 ```

-The second line of the preceding code is simplified.
+The second line of code is simplified compared to the previous bloc.
 It does the same, without the need to specify that `concatenatedString = concatenatedString + [something else]`.
-This new syntax removes unneeded pieces, reducing the length of the line of code, possibly even making it easier to read.
+This new syntax removes unneeded pieces, reducing the length of the line of code, most likely even making it easier to read.

-Enough of this; next, it's your turn to try it out.
+Enough theory; next, it's your turn to try it out.

 ## Exercise

-To practice concatenation, we will code the exercise of the previous article with a twist.
+To practice concatenation, we will update the code from the previous article's exercise, but with a twist.
-You must ask for the user's first and last name, and then you must use concatenation to output the result using a single `Console.WriteLine` call.
+You must ask for the user's first and last name again, and then **you must use concatenation to output the result using a single `Console.WriteLine` call**.

 Here is the previous solution, including the `Title` and `Clear` additions: